jiahuuui/polikit/doc/0_update_log.md

 ## 0. Plans and Logs

-### 0.1 Logs
+### Logs

+*2025 Mar.*

+- We found that when performing analysis on a series of large files, the memory usage keeps increasing and will make the system to kill the program at the end.
+We figured out this is because of using of allocatable parameterized derived data type in the code, specifically, the bin structure constructing part.
+This is more about the compiler support insufficiency, but we have to change that part back to conventional allocatable array to fix this problem.

+*2025 Feb.*

-- *2025 Feb.* Wendt-Abraham parameter and Honeycutt-Anderson parameters calculation are added, they can be used to calculate Tg, or perform short-range order analysis of the amorphous glass structure.
+- Wendt-Abraham parameter and Honeycutt-Anderson parameters calculation are added, they can be used to calculate Tg, or perform short-range order analysis of the amorphous glass structure.

 - *About r_cut and bin size* Because neighbor list construction and RDF analysis usually need very different bin capacity, I used an empirical formula to assign the bin capacity, which is `bin_cap = r_cut^3 * A`.
 Here `A` is an amplifier.
 We know the atomic density of alumina or galia is around 90/nm^3, so in average there can be `r_cut^3 * 90` atoms in a bin.
 For safety, we can have a constant factor of 20 for each bin, gives `r_cut^3 * 90 * 2` which can be used as bin_cap.
 But here the unit of `r_cut` is Angstrom not nm, by simplify and some approximation, we have `A = 2`, and the bin_cap is set as `bin_cap = r_cut^3 * 2`

-- *About .xyz filetype* Data in each colume must be specified before analysis.
-Maybe a `.json` or `.toml` file is really needed to specify everything.
+*2024 Dec.*

-- *2024 Dec.* The RDF analysis can be performed now.
+- The RDF analysis can be performed now.
 The compute option is `g`, which means *g(r)* analysis. `.dump` and `.data` file can be read now.

-### 0.2 Plans
+### Plans

-1. Pair-wise rdf.
-Structure factor S(k)
+- Structure factor S(k)

+1. ~Pair-wise cutoff in neighbor list construction, and pair-wise coordination analysis.~

 2. More flexible xyz/dump/data file import.
+Data in each colume must be specified before analysis currently.
+Maybe a `.json` or `.toml` file is really needed to specify everything.

 - set dump option, so that data, e.g., RDF can be dumped to external file.